justinknguyen/Pi-Guide/Pi-Guide/Pi-Hole.md

 ### 3. Adding Adlists

 Click on "Group Management" then "Adlists" and add any adlist you want.
-I recommend adding the links in green here, https://firebog.net/.
-You can copy and paste multiple links at a time. <br><br>
+I recommend https://raw.githubusercontent.com/hagezi/dns-blocklists/main/adblock/pro.txt from https://github.com/hagezi/dns-blocklists.
+You can copy and paste multiple links at a time.

 Once added, either enter `pihole -g` into PuTTY or within the WebUI, go to "Tools" then "Update Gravity".
 Finally, click on "Update".

 ### 4. Adding Whitelists